 Speaking at Fermanagh Show Michelle Gildernew said “I am delighted to launch the leaflet about the beautiful Marsh Fritillary butterfly.
 It is great to see staff from my Department working closely with farmers, NIEA and Butterfly Conservation.
 Farmers in this area who are managing species-rich grasslands under agri-environment agreement are truly making a difference by helping to protect this rare species”.

-Catherine Bertrand, Senior Regional Officer for the charity said:
+Catherine Bertrand, Senior Regional Officer for Butterfly Conservation NI, said: